Do you believe that the Rapture is near? When do you think the tribulation will begin?

 The prophetic end-time scenario, including the timing of the Rapture, is very logical and chronological.
 Here is a basic, foundational building block, from which we can deduce other details: Jesus referred to the "abomination that causes desolation, spoken of through the prophet Daniel" (Matthew 24:15).
 This is a direct reference to the following prophecy in the Book of Daniel:

 Daniel 9:27 is a prophecy about the final "week" of (seven) years of the age (also known as the 70th Week), which will begin with the confirmation of a covenant involving many nations, including Daniel's people, Israel (9:24).
-The prophecy indicates that in the middle of that seven-year period (that is, 3½ years after the covenant has been confirmed), an end will be put to sacrificing and offering in the temple (that is, the Third Temple in Jerusalem), and also the "abomination that causes desolation" will be set up.
-Thus, we know that Matthew 24:15-20 will take place in the middle of the final seven years, and then great distress or tribulation will begin (24:21).
+The prophecy indicates that in the midst of that seven-year period, an end will be put to sacrificing and offering, and also the "abomination that causes desolation" will be set up, presumably in Jerusalem.
+So Matthew 24:15-20 will take place, and then great distress or tribulation will begin (24:21).

-Even before the Third Temple is standing in Jerusalem, world conditions should deteriorate to the point where most Christians, unless they are in a coma, will realize that something is terribly wrong.
-It should become clearly obvious to them not only that the 70th Week has begun but also that we just about will have reached the midpoint of that time period.
+Even before we have reached this point, world conditions should deteriorate to the point where most Christians, unless they are in a coma, will realize that something is terribly wrong.
+It should become clearly obvious to them not only that the 70th Week has begun but also that we just about will have reached the time of great tribulation.
 Having been told that Jesus was supposed to "whisk" them away years before that point, I suspect that multitudes may fall away from the faith.
-This may be the apostasy or rebellion about which Paul wrote in 2 Thessalonians 2:3, just before the revealing of the "man of lawlessness" (Antichrist) at the midpoint.
+This may be the apostasy or rebellion about which Paul wrote in 2 Thessalonians 2:3, just before the revealing of the "man of lawlessness" or Antichrist (see What could cause the apostasy of 2 Thessalonians 2:3?).

 If you ask "Pre-tribbers" what is happening in Matthew 24:30,31, they will say that it is the return of Jesus back to earth, at the end of the seven years (because they believe that the Rapture will have occurred seven years prior to that point).
 However, there are major problems with this view:

-One would think that when Jesus' disciples asked Him about the end of the age (Matthew 24:3), He would have told them about the most extraordinary event in human history—the Rapture of believers—especially since Jesus Himself will be at the center of it.
-Since "Pre-tribbers" believe that it is a "silent, secret" event, with no signs preceding it, they are forced to believe that Jesus said nothing about it.
-But, of course, He did describe it (24:30,31), and He would have been strikingly remiss had He avoided the topic altogether.
+3. One would think that when Jesus' disciples asked Him about the end of the age (Matthew 24:3), He would have told them about the most extraordinary event in human history—the Rapture of believers—especially since Jesus Himself will be at the center of it.
+Since "Pre-tribbers" believe that the Rapture is a "silent, secret" event, with no signs preceding it, they are forced to believe that Jesus said nothing about it.
+But, of course, He did describe it (24:30,31), and it would have been a striking oversight had He avoided the topic altogether.

 Return to Email Questions and Ted’s Responses